SD2E/omics_tools/README.md

 # Omics dashboard

-Perform differential expression tests for RNASeq and visualize results with tunable control over p-value thresholds.
+Perform differential expression tests for RNASeq at scale with a configurable interface and visualize results with tunable control over p-value thresholds.

 ## Getting started